Mazlan has an affinity for insightful facts that he loves to share with others.

 What Are Elephant Babies Called?

-A baby elephant is called a calf and is about 3 feet tall and weighs 250 pounds when born.
+Elephants give birth every four to five years and a baby elephant, called a calf, is about 3 feet tall and weighs 250 pounds when born.
+They are born blind and rely on their trunks and mothers to help them find food such as their mother's milk and mud baths.
 Do you know that a calf also sucks its trunk just like our own babies suck their thumbs!

 How Long is Elephant Pregnancy?